DataDog/documentation/content/en/continuous_integration/guides/pipeline_data_model.md

 Payloads must contain Git information as specified in the public API endpoint [specification][3], if it can be retrieved.

-In cases where Git information is not accessible (e.g., if the CI provider cannot access the Git information on manually triggered pipelines), the `user` field can be populated instead with the user name and email.
+In cases where Git information is not accessible (for example, if the CI provider cannot access the Git information on manually triggered pipelines), the `user` field can be populated instead with the user name and email.

 [1]: /tracing/glossary/#trace
 [2]: /continuous_integration/pipelines/#setup